exprodo/api/README.md

 * https://www.geany.org/ - for a GUI text editor that can read/write JSON
   files

+# Obtaining Cookie Name

+Version 11.0 of Exprodo databases use a different name for the cookie it uses to store the user's session ID.
+There's a script that will calculate this for you:

+    get_cookie_name.sh -l http://yourcalpendo/

+If you use scripts that connect using the internal API, then you will need to know the cookie name.
+Note that the cookie name is stable and will rarely change in the lifetime of your database (although it did change for version 11.0).

+The script run_user_workflow.sh can be given the cookie name, and will calculate it if you don't provide it.
+This means it serves as an example of how to calculate it, although you may wish to hard-code it once you work out what it is, since it is stable.

 # Get Bookings

 You can get bookings in various ways.
 You can do so with the REST API, but